 4) Breath out slowly and try to get all the air out from the lungs.

 5) Repeat the process at least 3 to 7 times.

 Make sure to take note of how you feel at the end of this yoga for anxiety and stress breathing technique.

-Roll breathing technique helps you fully use lungs and focus on the rhythm of breathing.
+The roll breathing technique helps you fully use your lungs and focus on the rhythm of breathing.
 The practice is best done lying on your back with knees bent.
 Read on to know how to perform this technique with precision.

 2) Try to fill the lower lungs by breathing to make the belly go up when inhaling air.
-Make sure to breath in through the nose and breath out via mouth.
+Make sure to breathe in through the nose and breath out via the mouth.